migrationtools/mta_service/README.md

 # mta_service
 Spring Boot Based Backend Service that is used to invoke the red hat migration toolkit and generate reports.
-Works in conjunction with the angular mta_client.\n  <BR />
+Works in conjunction with the angular mta_client.  <BR />

-Pre-requisites:  Maven 3.6.2 or later\n  <BR />
+Pre-requisites:  Maven 3.6.2 or later  <BR />

 A bunch of properties in application.properties need to be updated.
 Watch for below properties and update them to your local settings.